vdclab/vdclab-wiki/phylogeny/tools/NGPhylogeny.md

 - Can be used as GUI or on personal server
 - Combines many phylogeny tools
 - This the new version of [Phylogeny.fr ](http://www.phylogeny.fr/), some features such as BlastExplorer have disappeared.

+## Ease of use
+- From easy (One click) to experienced level (A la carte).
+- Input is protein sequences in FASTA, EMBL or NEXUS format.
+- Each step can be checked and changed.
+- Results easy to visualize.

 ## Help
 - [Github *Github page*](https://github.com/C3BI-pasteur-fr/ngphylogeny-django)